Kubernetes Environments

 • Each node in the cluster is set up with the minimum requirements for the deployed engine type.

-The StreamSets Kubernetes agent deploys engine instances as Docker images.
+The IBM StreamSets Kubernetes agent deploys engine instances as Docker images.
 As such, the requirements for a Kubernetes deployment are the same as for a self-managed deployment for a Docker image installation.
 For the list of minimum requirements for each engine type, see the Data Collector documentation or the Transformer documentation.

 • Kubernetes secrets are safely secured in the cluster, which might require additional cluster configuration as described in the Kubernetes documentation.